Skip Upcoming Events for Kids widget

 Avalon Library

-Stop by the library on Tuesdays and Fridays for a small art project!
-Learn and develop your coloring skills, construction, and STEAM abilities as you decorate, build, or craft your own artifact!
+Stop by the library on Tuesdays and Fridays for a small art project.
+Learn and develop your coloring skills, construction, and STEAM talents as you decorate, build, or craft your own artifact.
 For ages 4 - 17.

 South Whittier Library - Meeting Room